gustinmi/sensorius/README.md

 - More concurrency
 	- currently processing of messages and saving to timeseries db is done on same thread (although in thread save manner).
 Perhaps there should be per sensor backgroud flush detection
 	- perhaps timeseries db would have its own background thread to process buffer of persistence candidates
-- Add spring metrics plugin (actuator) for beter integration into kubernetes (healtcheck, probe and so on ...)
+- Add spring metrics plugin (actuator) for beter integration into kubernetes (healthcheck, probe and so on ...)
 - Extend gracefull shutdown listener for all components.
-Kafka listener should send everyting to timeseriesDB, and timeseries should flush all it has
+Kafka listener should send everything to timeseriesDB, and timeseries should flush all it has
-- Choose some lightning fast json processing library
+- Choose some lightning fast JSON processing library
+- A session with VisualVM or JMX console would be necessary to identify potential memory leaks and to minimise GC cycles

 ## Code quality tools